 Which positions become vulnerable first

 The most exposed positions are usually not defined by asset class alone, but by how they are funded over time.
-Trades financed short against longer-dated exposure are especially vulnerable because their survival depends on repeated renewal.
+A Basis Trade or any position financed short against longer-dated exposure is especially vulnerable because its survival depends on repeated renewal.
 Positions with thin carry are also fragile, since even a modest rise in financing cost can erase the economic advantage of staying in the trade.
 Where collateral is lower quality, balance-sheet usage is heavy, or refinancing needs are frequent, the margin for error becomes narrow very quickly.

 Collateral quality matters because it affects how easily funding can be renewed under pressure.
 High-quality collateral tends to preserve flexibility, while weaker or more idiosyncratic collateral may remain economically valuable but become much less financeable when stress rises.
 Financing tenor matters for the same reason.
 The more often a position must be rolled, the more often the market gets a chance to force repricing, downsizing, or exit.
 In these structures, fragility comes less from immediate price loss than from dependence on uninterrupted funding support.